Moving 'Doc' clients in the WRITE direction

 Picture

-It's No Wonder: The Life and Times of Motown's Legendary Songwriter Sylvia Moy has earned a stamp of approval from Ms. magazine!
+The Wall Street Journal named It's No Wonder: The Life and Times of Motown's Legendary Songwriter Sylvia Moy as one of "8 Books to Read: The Best Reviews of March."

 Media contact